cyverse-austria/de-register/api-service/README.md

 # REST API Service for LDAP and iRODS registration

-This repository provides a REST API that can register a User to an LDAP server or iRODS.
+This repository provides a REST API that can register a User to an LDAP server, iRODS DB or CyVerse User Portal DB.
 Also provides a Docker image to run the iRODS (Integrated Rule-Oriented Data System) command line client (iCommands) version **4.3.1** on Ubuntu 22.04.
 It allows you to connect to an iRODS server from outside your local environment using environment variables to configure your connection.